wich229/js-adagrams/README.md

 2. Write the pseudocode for this function, using whatever resources and references
 3. Translate the pseudocode into JavaScript, using whatever resources and references

-#### What if I Might Not Finish This Wave?
+#### What If I Don't Finish This Wave?

 You are encouraged the leave the pseudocode as comments for this wave if you begin this wave and don't finish it.
 The goal for this wave is to practice translating logic to new JavaScript syntax.

 Our primary goal here is to see your practice and thought process with pseudocode, and we will review accordingly with respect to the practice and work put into the project overall, even if this wave isn't finished.
+If you got stuck, please reflect on you process and where you got stuck in the reflection questions when you submit to project

 Please ensure that your tests still run before project submission, of course. :)